IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/db-for-postgre-sql/flexible-server/configuration/README.md

 ### Parameter: `flexibleServerName`

 The name of the parent PostgreSQL flexible server.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string